How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 How many numbers are in Kakuro?

 There are 9 playable numbers in Kakuro.
-The game uses digits 1 through 9.
+The game uses numbers 1 through 9.

 Unlike Sudoku, every digit does not need to appear in each row or column.
-The only digits that are required to be added are those that correctly sum to match each clue.
+The only numbers that are required to be added are those that correctly sum to match each clue.

 How long does it take to learn Kakuro?